 “We are going to be motivated and prepared for the final,” added Ronaldinho.
 “We want to make history."

-Newell’s coach Gerardo Martino expressed his disappointment after the game and confirmed that though he will be leaving the Argentine champion, he may not be heading for Brazil.
+Newell’s coach Gerardo Martino expressed his disappointment after the game and confirmed that while he will be leaving the Argentine champions, he may not be heading for Brazil.

 "I’m certain I am leaving Newell's,” he said.
 “But I will not coach Santos."